Wine Tour to South Africa: Stellenbosch, Franschhoek and more!

 Booking your flight to South Africa

-We recommend that you book a flight that arrives in the morning of “Day 2”.
-Depending on your home location that is likely to be an overnight flight leaving on “Day 1”.
-In the morning of “Day 2” we have a meeting point with all travellers at the airport.
+We suggest that you book a flight that arrives in the morning of “Day 1” (or earlier).
+Depending on your home location that is likely to be an overnight flight.
+In the morning of “Day 1” we meet in time for lunch.
 This is the start of the program.
 If you choose to arrive earlier, for example with a day flight, we can help to arrange additional hotel nights at our hotel.

 Special booking conditions

-For the South Africa wine tour special booking conditions apply, different from those in our general Terms & Conditions.
+For this wine tour special booking conditions apply, different from those in our general Terms & Conditions.

 Cancellation of booking can be done according to the following: